 International Applicants Admission Requirements

-Applications for admission of prospective international applicants must be completed by April 15 or September 15 for registration in the fall or spring semester, respectively.
+- Applications for admission of prospective international applicants must be completed by:

 4. English Language Proficiency: All international graduate applicants must present one of the following to the Graduate School: a TOEFL score of at least 550 on the paper-based test or at least 79 on the internet based test, an IELTS score of at least 6 (6.5 for the MBA) or successful completion of level 112 of the Intensive English for Academic Purposes Program from an English Language School (ELS) center.
 Applicants who take the TOEFL or IELTS must have the official score report sent to the Graduate School directly from the testing service.
 Applicants who complete the ELS program must have an official Certificate of Completion and Academic Report sent to the Graduate School from the ELS center.

-5. Standardized Test Scores: Applicants must submit an official score on a standardized test (GMAT, GRE*, MAT, PRAXIS, etc.), as appropriate to the discipline.
+5. Standardized Test Scores: Applicants must submit an official score on a standardized test (GMAT, GRE, MAT, PRAXIS, etc.), as appropriate to the discipline.
 An adequate score on an appropriate standardized test is required for admission to most graduate degree programs.
 The appropriate test for each degree program is listed with the program description.
 (See Graduate Programs section.)
-Winthrop University houses a testing center that administers the MAT, GRE and other tests.
+Winthrop University houses a testing center that administers the MAT.
 For more information, please visit the Testing Program.

 6. Program-specific requirements: The individual colleges may have other requirements, such as letters of recommendation, additional test scores, experience, an audition or a personal interview, educational background beyond the bachelor’s degree, etc. Additional admission requirements for specific programs are listed on the Degree Programs page: click the desired program and then click Admission Requirements to see what is required.